waawawewa/zoom/README.md

 https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe(64-BIT)

-BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD IF YOU ARE USING WINDOWS 7, THEN
+BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD (very important)

+IF YOU ARE USING WINDOWS 7, THEN install

 https://www.python.org/ftp/python/3.8.6/python-3.8.6.exe (32 bit)